JPMorgan beats profit estimates but shows signs of pressure | MarketScreener

 Like Citigroup on Monday and Wells Fargo & Co on Tuesday, JPMorgan reported its net interest margin declined to 2.49% from 2.57% a year ago, as deposit rates and the rate the bank pays for other borrowings both rose.

-JPMorgan also lowered its outlook for net interest income to "about $57.5 billion" in 2019 from the $58 billion to $60 billion projection executives gave in February.
+JPMorgan also lowered its outlook for net interest income to "about $57.5 billion (£46.3 billion)" in 2019 from the $58 billion to $60 billion projection executives gave in February.

 While Chief Executive Officer Jamie Dimon maintained a bullish outlook about the U.S. economy as a whole, he conceded that uncertainties relating to global trade, which tend to impact trading volumes, were a drag.